kni-neu/website-6120/_homeworks/homework-4.md

 #### modeling short sequences of words
 -----

-Language models provide the capability to predict the most likely set of texts to follow any preceding text.
-We will be building our first language model in this homeowrk.
+Language models provide the capability to predict the most likely set of texts to follow any preceding text, of which the simplest model is the *n*-gram model.
+We will be building our first language model in this homework trained on Twitter data.
 Review the homework in this [pdf file]({{ site.baseurl }}/assets/pdf/assignment-4.pdf).
 Remember that reading resources can be found in the [syllabus]({{ site.baseurl }}/syllabus).

 <center>
 <img